-Johnson & Johnson, Barnes & Noble, Dolce & Gabbana: the ampersand today is used primarily in business names, but that small character was once the 27th part of the alphabet.
+Johnson & Johnson, Barnes & Noble, Dolce & Gabbana: the ampersand today is used primarily in business names, but that small character was actually once the 27th member of the alphabet.
 Where did it come from though?
 The origin of its name is almost as bizarre as the name itself.

 The shape of the character (&) predates the word ampersand by more than 1,500 years.
-In the first century, Roman scribes wrote in cursive, so when they wrote the Latin word et which means “and” they linked the e and t.
-Over time the combined letters came to signify the word “and” in English as well.
-Certain versions of the ampersand, like that in the font Caslon, clearly reveal the origin of the shape.
+In the first century, Roman scribes wrote in cursive, so when they wrote the Latin word et which means “and,” they linked the E and T. Over time, the combined letters came to signify the word and in English as well.
+Certain versions of the ampersand clearly reveal the origin of the shape.

 The ampersand isn’t the only former member of the alphabet.
 Learn what led to the extinction of the thorn and the wynn.